-- (a) Separately for 29 FCCU Stack (EPN 29P1) and 40 FCCU Stack (EPN 40P1), the owner or operator shall install, operate, calibrate, and maintain a continuous emissions monitoring system (CEMS) as specified in 40 Code of Federal Regulations (CFR) $\S60.105a(g)(1)$, (2) and (5) regardless of whether these provisions otherwise apply or provide exemptions for certain activities; use an analyzer with a minimum analyzer accuracy of plus or minus (\pm) 2.5%, a dedicated totalizing gas flow measurement system with a minimum measurement accuracy of \pm 5%, and temperature monitor with a minimum accuracy of \pm 1%; convert data from all monitoring devices to a common concentration, flow, pressure, and temperature measurement basis and calculate and record 15-minute and subsequent block one-hour average sulfur dioxide ($\S0_2$) emissions. - (b) Separately for SRU Incinerator (EPN 34I1) and SCOT Unit Incinerator (EPN 43I1), the owner or operator shall install, operate, calibrate, and maintain a CEMS as specified in 40 Code of Federal Regulations (CFR) §60.106a(a), regardless of whether these provisions otherwise apply; use an analyzer with an accuracy of plus or minus
+(a) Separately for 29 FCCU Stack (EPN 29P1) and 40 FCCU Stack (EPN 40P1), the owner or operator shall install Install, operate, calibrate, and maintain a continuous emissions monitoring system (CEMS) as specified in 40 Code of Federal Regulations (CFR) §60.105a(g)(1), (2) and (5) regardless of whether these provisions otherwise apply or provide exemptions for certain activities; use an analyzer with a minimum analyzer accuracy of plus or minus (\pm) 2.5%, a dedicated totalizing gas flow measurement system with a minimum measurement accuracy of \pm 5%, and temperature monitor with a minimum accuracy of \pm 1%; convert data from all monitoring devices to a common concentration, flow, pressure, and temperature measurement basis and calculate and record 15-minute and subsequent block one-hour average \pm 10 measure and record the sulfur dioxide (SO2) emissions. and the exhaust gas flow rates; from EPN 29P1 and EPN \pm 10P1 in accordance with the 40 Code of Federal Regulations (CFR) §60.105a(g).

-- (\pm) 2.5%, a dedicated totalizing gas flow measurement system with an accuracy of \pm 5%, and temperature monitor with an accuracy of \pm 1%; convert data from all monitoring devices to a common concentration, flow, pressure, and temperature measurement basis and calculate and record 15-minute and subsequent block one-hour average SO2 emissions. - (c) The owner or operator shall install, operate, calibrate, and maintain dedicated instrumentation according to the manufacturers' specifications to continuously and separately monitor the flow rate and the total sulfur concentration of the inlet gas streams of EPN 66FL1, EPN 66FL2, EPN 66FL3, and EPN 66FL12, in accordance with the 40 CFR §60.107a(e) and (f)(1), regardless of whether these provisions otherwise apply or provide an exemption for any flare activities, as follows: - (1) monitor the total volumetric flow rate of gases routed to each flare using a separate dedicated totalizing gas flow meter with an accuracy of $\pm 5\%$; - (2) monitor the temperature of gases routed to each flare using a separate temperature measurement device with an accuracy of $\pm 1\%$; and - (3) monitor the sulfur content of the combined inlet flare gas stream as follows: - (A) using a separate dedicated analyzer capable of accurately measuring and recording total sulfur (including SO_2 , hydrogen sulfide (H_2S), and organic sulfur compounds levels) with an accuracy of $\pm 5\%$ on a continuous basis, the sulfur concentration must be determined in accordance 40 CFR §60.107a(e)(1) regardless of applicability or exemptions, and determine hourly SO_2 emissions using the following equation; or
+- (b) Separately for SRU Incinerator (EPN 34I1) and SCOT Unit Incinerator (EPN 43I1), the owner or operator shall install Install, operate, calibrate, and maintain a CEMS as specified in 40 Code of Federal Regulations (CFR) §60.106a(a), regardless of whether these provisions otherwise apply; use an analyzer with an accuracy of plus or minus (±) 2.5%, a dedicated totalizing gas flow measurement system with an accuracy of ±5%, and temperature monitor with an accuracy of ±1%; convert data from all monitoring devices to a common concentration, flow, pressure, and temperature measurement basis to calculate and record 15-minute and subsequent block one-hour average hourly SO2 emissionsfrom EPN 34I1 and EPN 43I1 in accordance with 40 CFR §60.106a(a). - (c) The owner or operator shall install, operate, calibrate, and maintain dedicated instrumentation according to the manufacturers' specifications to continuously and separately Continuously monitor the flow rate and the total sulfur concentration of the inlet gas streams of EPN 66FL1, EPN 66FL2, EPN 66FL3, and EPN 66FL12, and EPN 66FL13 inlet gas stream in accordance with the 40 CFR §60.107a(e) and (f)(1), regardless of whether these provisions otherwise apply or provide an exemption for any flare activities, as follows: . - (1) monitor the total volumetric flow rate of gases routed to each flare using a separate dedicated totalizing gas flow meter with an accuracy of $\pm 5\%$;

+(2) monitor the temperature of gases routed to each flare using a separate temperature measurement device with an accuracy of $\pm 1\%$; and

+(3) monitor the sulfur content of the combined inlet flare gas stream as follows:

+(A) using a separate dedicated analyzer capable of accurately measuring and recording total sulfur (including SO_2 , hydrogen sulfide (H_2S), and organic sulfur compounds levels) with an accuracy of $\pm 5\%$ on a continuous basis, the sulfur concentration must be determined in accordance 40 CFR §60.107a(e)(1) regardless of applicability or exemptions, and determine hourly SO_2 emissions using the following equation; or